 3GPP interface applications typically also utilize fixed port numbers at which they are expecting to receive (are listening to) the application specific traffic.
 Therefore, when necessary 3GPP requests IANA to reserve a port number and allocate it to a specific interface application, e.g. GTP.
 3GPP specific port numbers were reserved from the User Port number range [1024-49151].
 3GPP interface applications are required to use the reserved ports only for the given interface traffic.

 Recently however IANA became restrictive to reserving new port numbers to private networks.
+Annex <x> provides more information on IANA port allocation policy, current usage of the allocated port number ranges and allocation trend from historical data.
 3GPP was forced to find a temporary solution (e.g. for S17 interface) to utilize port number allocation from the Dynamic/Private Port number range [49152 - 65535], where it became operator responsibility to configure network elements and avoid port clashes.

 The purpose of this study is to find a long lasting and forward compatible solution for the future 3GPP interfaces.
 This study will analyse alternative solutions and provide guidelines on the port numbers allocation method, which will not require IANA action every time a need arises for a new port number allocation.